dlundqvist/xone/README.md

 - [x] Wireless devices (with Xbox Wireless Dongle)
 - [ ] Bluetooth devices (check out [`xpadneo`](https://github.com/atar-axis/xpadneo))

 Installing `xone` will disable the `xpad` kernel driver.
-If you are still using Xbox or Xbox 360 peripherals, you will have to install [`xpad-noone`](https://github.com/forkymcforkface/xpad-noone) as a replacement for `xpad`.
+If you are still using Xbox or Xbox 360 peripherals see [Using Xbox 360 controllers with xone](https://github.com/dlundqvist/xone#using-xbox-360-controllers-with-xone) below.
 ## Important notes

 This driver is still in active development.
 Use at your own risk!